bcgov/CCISS_spatial/README.md

 # CCISS_spatial
-A spatial module for the Climate Change Informed Species Selection (CCISS) tool.
+A spatial module for the Climate Change Informed Species Selection (CCISS) tool for CWU development.

+Directory Working_App contains files for initial spatial prototype that may or may not prove useful.
+Directory _functions contains R script with two functions for generating feasibility statistics from the BGC projection data.

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](<Redirect-URL>)